 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

-This Autumn and Halloween treat is so simple to prepare and everyone is going to love them!
+This easy candy apple recipe treat is so simple to prepare and everyone is going to love them!
 Once you’ve made these for one Halloween you are definitely going to want to make them every year.
-Halloween just isn’t the same without making easy candy apples!
+Halloween just isn’t the same without making easy homemade candy apples!